As you know, any Raspberry Pi installation starts with a default username (pi) and the same password (raspberry).

-The Linux command usermod can be used to change the default Raspberry Pi username (pi).
+The Linux command usermod can be used to change a username on Raspberry Pi.
 This command is used to change all the parameters for a Linux account, including its name.
-But there are a few prerequisites to do this safely and efficiently.
+But there are a few prerequisites to be aware of to ensure you do this safely and efficiently.

 Change the Pi Username with usermod